riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

   <div class="panel-body">
     <ul>
       <li>The application should contain an input field that allows users to add new tasks.</li>
-      <li>New tasks should have a 'text' value of whatever the user entered and a created date of the current date / time.</li>
+      <li>New tasks should have a 'text' value of whatever the user entered, and a created date of the current date / time.</li>
       <li>The 'new task' input field should contain some default placeholder text.</li>
       <li>When a new task is created, the 'new task' input field should be cleared and replaced with the default placeholder text.</li>
       <li>The tasks when displayed should be ordered by creation date descending.</li>